walkerning/aw_nas/doc/enas_cfg_notes.md

 #### Component `trainer`

-Trainer is responsible for orchestrating the search process, i.e., passing the rollouts between the components and calling corresponding methods.
+A trainer is responsible for orchestrating the search process, i.e., passing the rollouts between the components and calling corresponding methods.

 ```yaml
 ## ---- Component trainer ----